 Your startup kit comes with a free of charge replicated website valid for a year.
 Afterwards, an annual $99.95 will be charged.

-Reps are not forced to sell a set amount each month, but they must maintain a personal sales volume total in order to be active.
+They say that consultants are not forced to sell a set amount each month…but they must maintain a “personal sales volume total” in order to keep their status.

 Scout and Cellar Compensation Plan